Ciudad General Escobedo Nuevo Leon, Mexico Travel Guide

 Many local dishes can be made meat-free, like tacos with mushrooms.

-Always reverify components when placing an order.
+Always reverify components when you order.

 Street food tours, specifically in Barrio Antiguo or downtown, permit exploration of local flavors directly from local guides.